wolf/dotfiles/README.md

 ## README

 This is collection of my various configuration files, originally arranged for use with gnu `stow` but now I use my own tool: `dotx`.  `dotx` is written in Python and published on PyPI.
 You can install `dotx` using `pip` or `pipx`.
+I actually use `uv`.
 Here is its [page on PyPI](https://pypi.org/project/dotx/) in case you need the current version.
 Before you unpack the configuration files with `dotx`, you do two things, (1) launch and exit `ipython` once so it creates its configuration directory hierarchy; and (2) create a `~/.config` directory.
 You install these configurations by `cd`ing into your checked-out copy of `dotfiles` (a checked-out copy you will be keeping around) and executing the command:

 ```
 dotx --target=${HOME} \